mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-out-loud.markdown

 This way team members do not know the estimate of any of the other members when estimating.

-If you are not sure that there is a point in hidding estimates after the first estimation round, consider the way I see the situation.
+If you are not sure that there is a point in hiding estimates after the first estimation round, consider the way I see the situation.
 Once the team discusses the estimates they chose for a story